trickstercache/trickster/docs/roadmap.md

 By giving Trickster a spin, you can help us identify and fix defects more quickly.
 Be sure to file issues if you find something wrong.
 If you can reliably reproduce the issue, provide detailed steps so that developers can more easily root-cause the issue.

-If you want to contribute to Trickster take any issue that is not already assigned as per the contributing guidelines.
+If you want to contribute to Trickster, we'd love the help.
+Please take any issue that is not already assigned as per the contributing guidelines, or check with the maintainers to find out how best to get involved.

 ## Thank You